andts/tsvldb-2/content/shorts/01-openapi-generator-in-gradle-for-multiple-specs.md

     ...
 ```

-And season them with a simple Gradle build:
+2. Season them with a simple Gradle build

 **Build Config:**